5 The Origin Interface

 |Note: For more information on Origin's child windows, see

 Help: Origin: Origin Help > Origin Basics > Elements of the Origin Workspace > Creating a Child Window

 Help: Origin: Origin Help > Origin Basics > Elements of the Origin Workspace > Basic Child Window Operations

 To save an Origin child window independently of the Origin project file:

 - Select File: Save Window As... to save active window.
 File extensions OGW(U), OGG(U), OGM(U) are for Origin Workbook, Graph and Matrix windows, respectively.

-- Right-click any window title bar and choose Save as... context menu.
+- Right-click the window title bar and choose Save as... from the context menu.

-Note: To save an Excel window as an external Excel file, right-click the Excel window title in Origin and choose Save Workbook as... context menu.
+Note: To save an Excel window as an external Excel file, right-click the Excel window title in Origin and choose Save Workbook as... from the context menu.